Chapters and Articles

 Reviews and Entries

-“Crosswalking the disciplines: Reimagining information literacy instruction for history methods courses” in The Grounded Instruction Librarian: Participating in The Scholarship of Teaching and Learning.
-Melissa Mallon et al (eds.)
-(Chicago: ACRL, in press).
+“Crosswalking the disciplines: Reimagining information literacy instruction for history methods courses”in The Grounded Instruction Librarian: Participating in The Scholarship of Teaching and Learning.
+Melissa Mallon et al (eds.), (Chicago: Association of College and Research Libraries, 2019), 43-52.

 “Data Curation 101 for Theological Librarians” (with Clifford B. Anderson), in Summary of Proceedings, 71st Annual Conference of the American Theological Library Association.
 (Chicago: ATLA, 2017), 200-207.